bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-02-types.md

 Once granted, the app can request a permanent `access_token` for making REST API requests on the user's behalf.

 ## Connector
 Connector apps use manual OAuth token creation instead of the single-click app flow.
-Store owner's generate [Store API Credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#revoking-store-api-credentials) manually and enter them into the app's configuration.
-While single-click apps are recommended, certain use cases might not be compatible:
+Store owners generate [store API credentials](https://developer.bigcommerce.com/api-docs/getting-started/authentication/rest-api-authentication#revoking-store-api-credentials) manually and enter them into the app's configuration.
+While single-click apps are recommended, the following use cases might not be compatible:

 - Customized integrations that vary per store.
 - Integrations that do not provide any content for an iFrame.
 - Apps that do not provide web services for OAuth exchange (ex: native order sync app).